SCOPE OF THIS CHAPTER

 1. Purpose and Function

-As part of this function, the Panel makes recommendations as to the following:
+As part of the functions above, the Panel makes recommendations as to the following:

 - The suitability of prospective adoptive applicants as adoptive parents (this includes the withdrawal of approval following a review of the prospective adopter's approval);

-- The suitability of prospective adoptive applicants to be approved additionally as foster carers to enable them to have Fostering for Adoption placements;
+- The suitability of prospective adoptive applicants to be approved additionally as foster carers to enable them to provide Fostering for Adoption placements;

-- Whether a child should be placed for adoption with particular prospective adopters;
+- Whether a child should be linked for adoption with particular prospective adopters;

 - Whether a child's plan should be changed away from adoption to long term fostering.